ssorj/quiver/README.md

 ### Installing on Ubuntu

-The primary Ubuntu repos don't have new enough versions of the Qpid dependencies.
-Use the following commands to get the right ones.
+Quiver requires newer version of the Qpid dependencies than Ubuntu provides by default.
+Use these commands to install them from an Ubuntu PPA.

-    $ apt-get -y install software-properties-common
+    $ sudo apt-get install software-properties-common
-    $ add-apt-repository -y ppa:qpid/released
+    $ sudo add-apt-repository -y ppa:qpid/released
-    $ apt-get update
+    $ sudo apt-get update
-    $ apt-get -y install build-essential make openjdk-8-jdk maven nodejs \
+    $ sudo apt-get install build-essential make openjdk-8-jdk maven nodejs \
         python-numpy python xz-utils libqpidmessaging2-dev libqpidtypes1-dev \
         libqpidcommon2-dev libqpid-proton8-dev python-qpid python-qpid-messaging \
         python-qpid-proton

-After that you can install from source.
+After this you can install from source.

 To use the JavaScript implementation, you also need to symlink `nodejs` to `node`.